-He’s considered ‘armed and dangerous’ and one of the U.S. Marshals-led Western District of Washington Fugitive Task Force top ten most wanted.
+He’s considered ‘armed and dangerous’ and one of the U.S. Marshals led Western District of Washington Violent Offender Task Force top ten most wanted.

 Seattle Police say the victim called 911 on August 5th after Jackson approached her on the street at a hot dog stand in Capitol Hill, lifted his shirt and showed her a gun before threatening to knock her down and shoot her in the face.

 He took off and jumped in his car when he realized officers were on the way.

 "The suspect in this case, after the harassment and showing the gun and everything, takes off in his own vehicle.
 He eventually crashes the Dodge Charger down near the Federal courthouse.
 You'll see shots of him running down the sidewalk and as he's getting closer to the courthouse, security cameras pick him up walking up the stairs,” said Ret.
 Det.
 Myrle Carner with Crime Stoppers of Puget Sound.
 “This is where he dumps one of the guns.
 Police come in and you will actually see the arrest of the suspect."

 Officers recovered two handguns near the scene including an AK-style pistol, as well as a .40 caliber handgun.

 But then, the unthinkable happened – he was released from jail pending trial and wouldn't you know it -- he's disappeared.